Annotation guidelines for the 'segmentation' model

 <note place="headnote">for the page header

-<note place="footnote">for the page footer
+<note place="footnote">for the page footer and numbered footnotes

 <body>for the document body